 Read our executive director's perspective after his latest trip to Honduras to check out each BECA school, meet with the parents, and fit in a baleada or two.

 How did you find out about BECA?
-How did your friends and family react when you told them you were moving to Central America?
+What did your friends and family think when you told them you were moving to Honduras?

 Thanks for following along the day with me!
 First grade can be quite the adventure as you saw, but it is also very fun.
 We start the day bright and early at 5:30 and leave the house at 6.
 We have an hour to get ready for the students to come and start our school day together.

 Picture this: Me, a newly graduated, newly arrived in Honduras, newly trained preschool teacher on my first home visit with a student’s family.

 Every year around this time, I think back to my first day as a BECA teacher and then to the amazing experience I shared with my teammates in Honduras.
 For the next few weeks, it’s nothing but flashbacks of excitement and fun memories, and a sense of warm community that BECA has instilled.

 Miss Amelia wears many hats at Amigos de Jesus Bilingual School, including Prepa Teacher, Teacher & Student Support Coordinator/Administrator, and Resource Teacher.
 Follow her around for a day at school and see what teaching with BECA is like for her.

 It’s finally here, it's happening!
 I never imagined myself doing something this hard and challenging.
 Going back to my student years, I remember how excited I always felt about the first day of school.
 Firstly because I got to hang out with my classmates whom I consider my brothers and sisters, and secondly because I got to know my new teacher.

 My BECA experience began in April of this year, when I was scrolling through a job database provided by my university, simply out of boredom.
 I stumbled across a listing for the BECA Summer Camp, and immediately emailed the program asking for further details.